-We are planning to exhibit this new art as 2D and 3D art so that people can appreciate its original and organic shape.
+We plan to exhibit this new art as 2D and 3D art so that people can appreciate its original and organic shape.
 Furthermore, we consider using it for art and the shape of vehicles and architecture in the future society.
-Such new applications will be exhibited at the World Expo in Osaka in 2025.

-Acknowledgment

-We thank NAC Inc. for lending us multiple high-speed cameras during the preparation and execution of the parabolic flight, especially to Mr. Yamamoto of NAC for his continuous support.
+Acknowledgment.
+We thank NAC Inc. For lending us multiple high-speed cameras during the preparation and execution of the parabolic flight, especially to Mr. Yamamoto of NAC for his continuous support.